obonaventure/cnp3/book-2nd/protocols/http.rst

 Several types of method can be used in HTTP requests.
 The three most important ones are :

  - the `GET` method is the most popular one.
 It is used to retrieve a document from a server.
 The `GET` method is encoded as `GET` followed by the path of the URI of the requested document and the version of HTTP used by the client.
-For example, to retrieve the http://www.w3.org/MarkUp/ URI, a client must open a TCP on port `80` with host `www.w3.org` and send a HTTP request containing the following line :
+For example, to retrieve the http://www.w3.org/MarkUp/ URI, a client must open a TCP connection on port `80` with host `www.w3.org` and send a HTTP request containing the following line :

  .. code-block:: console